GalaxyModzDev/GalaxyModzDev/README.md

 ## Info -

-Hiii :3, I'm **Galaxy Modz**, a Developer that makes alot of things.
+Hiii :3, I'm **Galaxy Modz**, a Developer that makes a lot of things.

 ```javascript
 const galaxymodz = {